skypjack/entt/docs/md/faq.md

 ## Which functions trigger which signals

-The `registry` class offers three signals that are emitted following specific operations.
+Storage classes offer three _signals_ that are emitted following specific operations.
 Maybe not everyone knows what these operations are, though.<br/>
 If this isn't clear, below you can find a _vademecum_ for this purpose: